I Started a Mobile App & Online Store Without Quitting my Job

 But jumping in with both feet is far riskier than working the business on the side while you hang onto the income and security of your day job.

-In fact: In today's article, we have Mathebe Molise sharing with us how she started an online platform/app BeautyonTApp while still working at a full-time job.
+In fact, in today’s article, we have Mathebe Molise sharing with us how she started an online platform/app called BeautyonTaPP while still working at a full-time job.

-You can connect to Mathebe on LinkedIn at - Mathebe Molise.
+You can connect with Mathebe on LinkedIn at Mathebe Molise.

-My parents are both professionals, my mom an accountant (brought up by a nurse) and dad an IT specialist.
+My parents are both professionals: my mom is an accountant (brought up by a nurse) and my dad is an IT specialist.

 I was blessed to have a comfortable upbringing.

-I went to a really good school, Redhill School, which is a private school – and the school's ethos and the family orientated environment was the perfect environment for me to thrive.
+I went to a really good school, Redhill School, which is a private school, and the school’s ethos and family-oriented environment provided the perfect environment for me to thrive.

 Nothing came easy to me.
 I wasn’t the smartest girl in the class, but I worked hard and got involved in activities that got me noticed.

-So getting good marks/grades was a lot of work for me but I made sure it happened.
+So getting good marks and grades was a lot of work for me, but I made sure it happened.
 In short, I tried really hard with everything I did.

-Coming from a very supportive family has shaped me becoming a very strong and confident individual.
+Coming from a very supportive family has shaped me into a very strong and confident individual.

 My Journey to Becoming CA(SA)

-When I opted to become a CA I didn’t really know what CA’s do.
-During my degree, I started to really understand what CA’s do.
+When I opted to become a CA, I didn’t really know what CAs did.
+During my degree, I started to really understand what CAs do.

-Also, I felt as a black female in South Africa pursuing CA(SA) seemed like a great opportunity to succeed, largely due to a shortage of black female CA’s climbing up the corporate ladder.
+Also, I felt that as a black female in South Africa, pursuing CA (SA) seemed like a great opportunity to succeed, largely due to the shortage of black female CAs climbing up the corporate ladder.

 So you could say these were the main reasons I pursued CA.

-How to become a CA in South Africa
+How to Become a Chartered Accountant in South Africa

 To become a CA in South Africa, SAICA has a standard path:

-- You then need to do your Honours at a recognized institution.
-I also did my Honours from the University of the Witwatersrand.
-Here you basically give your CTA exams.
+- You then need to do your honors at a recognized institution.
+I also did my honors at the University of the Witwatersrand.
+Here, you basically give your CTA exams.

-- After completing the degree, you have to do 3 years of training with a SAICA accredited Trainee office.
-The nos of years of articleship depend if you have studied part time or full time.
-I studied full time so my articleship was only 3 years.
-However, it can vary from 3-5 years.
+- Following graduation, you must complete three years of training with a SAICA-accredited trainee office.
+The length of your articleship is determined by whether you studied part-time or full-time.
+I studied full time, so my articleship was only 3 years.
+It can, however, range from 3-5 years.

-- I had a bursary with EY, Johannesburg and completed my articles with them, with a focus in Financial Services and spent the majority of my time on Insurance Company audits.
+- I had a bursary with EY, Johannesburg, and completed my articles with them, with a focus on financial services, and spent the majority of my time on insurance company audits.

-- After clearing the above, you have to write 2 qualifying exams (Board 1 and Board 2).
-I passed both first times.
+- After clearing the above, you have to write two qualifying exams (Board 1 and Board 2).
+I passed both the first time.

-After qualifying as a Chartered Accountant in 2013 I joined Rand Merchant Bank, Johannesburg.
+After qualifying as a Chartered Accountant in 2013, I joined Rand Merchant Bank in Johannesburg.

-The wedding was at Captetown, unfamiliar with the city we struggled to find a makeup artist there.
+The wedding was in Cape Town; unfamiliar with the city, we struggled to find a makeup artist there.

 After coming back to Johannesburg, I took the initiative to explore this a bit more and got in touch with a developer.